When it comes to motorcycle insurance for young drivers, the most noticeable aspect is how the premiums are much higher

 Installing Anti-Theft Devices: Theft is one of the biggest issues motorcycle owners will face.
 Installing anti-theft devices such as padlocks, chains, immobilizers, or alarms will help reduce your overall payments to the insurance company.

-Parking Motorcycle in Garage: Statistics show that drivers who park their motorcycles in garages are far less likely to have them stolen.
-This is because most thieves will not know you have a motorcycle or believe that it is too difficult to take if you keep it protected inside your garage.
+Parking Motorcycles in Garage: Statistics show drivers who park their motorcycles in garages are far less likely to have them stolen.
+Most thieves will not know you have a motorcycle or believe it is too difficult to take if you keep it protected inside your garage.
 This can add a significant amount of savings to your monthly premiums.

 Driving Course: Most insurance companies will have a recognized driving course that you can take, which will lower your premiums.
 Most courses of this nature will require a one-time fee, but taking it will lower your premiums.
-Plus, the driving course you take many carries over to other insurance companies who also recognize it as well.
+Plus, the driving course you take many carries over to other insurance companies who also recognize it.

 Clean Driving Record: Drivers who have not garnered any tickets for traffic violations are statistically less likely to be involved in an accident.
 Therefore, maintaining a clean driving record is paramount to getting a lower rate on your insurance.
-This is particularly true for younger drivers who are just establishing themselves on the roads and highways.
+This is particularly true for younger drivers just establishing themselves on the roads and highways.

-Limited Mileage: On average, those who drive below a certain number of miles will pay less because they are exposing themselves to less potential danger on the road.
+Limited Mileage: On average, those who drive below a certain number of miles will pay less because they expose themselves to less potential danger on the road.
 While an accident can occur at any time, it is statistically less likely to happen to someone who drives under 35 to 50 miles per week.
 So, check with your insurance company to see if you qualify for limited coverage, as this is the perfect motorbike insurance for 16-year-old drivers.